How to Add More Storage Space to Your Windows 11 Storage Pool

 Windows 11 System button in Settings In Settings, click System on the left side.

-Windows 11 Storage tile in Settings app On the right, find and click Storage to open your storage settings.
+Windows 11 Settings app with System and Storage options highlighted.
+On the right, find and click Storage to open your storage settings.

 Scroll down and click Advanced storage settings to expand it.
 Then click Storage Spaces.